George Miller Beard: Etheric force

 He described the force as "somewhere between light and heat on the one hand and magnetism and electricity on the other, with some features of all these forces."

 Skepticism

 Beard was a critic of claims of the paranormal and spiritualism which he wrote was one of history's greatest delusions.
 He published articles on anomalistic psychology such as The Psychology of Spiritism (1879) exposing the fraud of mediumship and describing its psychological basis.

-Muscle reading

 The term "muscle reading" was coined in the 1870s by Beard to describe the methods of the mentalist J. Randall Brown.